 Providers charge different rates (i.e. tariffs) for your electricity usage, sometimes depending on when you use energy.

-Plans can offer discounts on electricity usage and supply charges or other perks (e.g. movie tickets, game tickets) subject to conditions such as paying by Direct Debit or paying monthly.
+Plans can offer discounts on electricity usage and supply charges or other perks (e.g. movie and game tickets) which is subject to conditions being met such as paying by Direct Debit or paying monthly.

-To help you spot value between plans, providers must now show how their discounted plans compares to the reference price.
-The reference price is a benchmark electricity price that’s based on your location’s average annual electricity usage and the usage and supply charges of each offer.
+To help you spot value between plans, providers must now show how their discounted plans compare to the reference price.
+The reference price is a benchmark estimated cost based on your location’s average annual electricity usage.
+Below is an example of how this may look.